Master of Theological Essentials

 All of the required courses of the MTE can be applied to Gateway's other master's programs.

-These courses make up the theological core of all of Gateway's other master's degrees which allows students to transfer the MTE's required 36 credit-hours to another degree program before or after completing the degree program.
+These courses make up the theological core of all of Gateway's other master's degrees which allows students to transfer the MTE's required 36 credit-hours to another master's program before or after completing the degree.

 |Old Testament Introduction I&II||New Testament Introduction I&II||Church History I&II|